 Präsentation of 'Three Videos with Narration', 2009/2010, and 'Cops and Robbers', 2009, from Agnieszka Polska in the Art Digit at the headquarter in Bonn.

-Start Art Collection Telekom with focus on contemporary art from East- and Southeast-Europe
+Start Art Collection Telekom with focus on contemporary art from Eastern- and Southeastern-Europe

 First acquisitions: 'Three Videos with Narration', 2009/2010, and 'Cops and Robbers', 2009, from Agnieszka Polska, and two video works from Roman Ondak: 'Lucky Day', 2006 and 'Follow Me', 2002.